modelica-3rdparty/Modelica_DeviceDrivers/Resources/Readme.txt

-* C-Sources for the Modelica_DeviceDrivers library *
+*** C-SOURCES FOR THE Modelica_DeviceDrivers LIBRARY ***

 If you want to compile the sources yourself the easiest way is to use cmake (http://www.cmake.org/).

-* Getting cmake
+* GETTING CMAKE

 Usually there will be a package available from your linux distribution.
-E.g. for Debian/Ubuntu you would do:
+E.g., for Debian/Ubuntu you would do:

 aptitude install cmake

-For MS windows downlad it from http://www.cmake.org/
+For MS Windows download it from http://www.cmake.org/

-* Building the sources
+* BUILDING THE SOURCES

+Check whether you need to build for 32bit on a native 64bit Linux architecture.
+If so, use "CFLAGS=-m32 CXXFLAGS=-m32 cmake .." instead of "cmake ..".
+Dymola needs/needed that.
+So, for Linux do:

+mkdir build
-cd ../Build
+cd build
-cmake ../Source
+cmake ..
 make
 make install

-* Third Party dependencies
+For MS Windows you can use the cmake GUI to setup a (MS Visual) project and do the build.

+* THIRD-PARTY DEPENDENCIES

 Some drivers might have a dependency to libraries or source code provided by third parties (see folder "thirdParty").